Sidi Yahya Mosque

 The Sidi Yahya Mosque (جامع سيدي يحيى; French: Mosquée Sidi Yahya), also known as the Mosque of Muhammad-n-Allah, is a mosque and madrasa of Timbuktu in Mali.
 The construction of the mosque began in 1400 under the leadership of Sheikh el-Mokhtar Hamalla of Timbuktu and was finished in 1440.
+The mosque was significantly rebuilt in 1939, resulting in its modern appearance.

 The mosque was named after its first imam, Sidi Yahya al-Tadelsi.
-It is part of the University of Timbuktu, which includes the madrasas of Sidi Yahya, Djinguereber and Sankore.
-The mosque is a typical example of earthen Sudano-Sahelian architecture but also exhibits distinctive forms of plan and ornament.
-Parts of the Mosque of Sidi Yahya were destroyed by Ansar Dine jihadists on 2 July 2012, following the Battle of Gao.
+It is associated with the historical community of scholars and students known today as the "University of Timbuktu", along with the mosques of Djinguereber and Sankore.
+The original mosque was a typical example of earthen Sudano-Sahelian architecture but also exhibited distinctive forms of plan and ornament.
+Parts of the modern mosque of Sidi Yahya were destroyed by Ansar Dine jihadists on 2 July 2012, following the Battle of Gao.
 These elements were later reconstructed under the direction of UNESCO team.

 History

 The construction of the mosque of Sidi Yahya, sometimes written Sidi Yahia, began in 1400 by Sheikh El-Mokhtar Hamalla.
 The Sidi Yahya mosque is one of the oldest mosques in Timbuktu and holds special significance: when the Touareg under their leader Akil took control of Timbuktu in 1433, they gave the chieftaincy to Mohammed Naddi, a Senhaja from Chinguetti who commissioned the mosque.
 It took 40 years to complete.
 In 1441 Mohamed Naddah, the city-governor of Timbuktu, appointed his close friend Sidi Yahya al-Tadelsi, who was later venerated as a saint, as its first imam.
 Sidi Yayha's tomb is located in the mosque, which has meant it has historically attracted many visitors including Timbuktu's most renowned scholar, Ahmad Baba.
 The construction of Sidi Yahya as a madrassa allowed a massive expanse in the exchange of knowledge in Mali.
 Little is known about the mosque and its imams in the interval from 1468 to 1583, only that it was restored in 1569 by Qadi el-Aqib.
+The mosque was significantly rebuilt in 1939, resulting in its modern appearance.